 You will also need a domain name and the easiest option for this is GoDaddy — that’s what I have always used.

-There are several things to keep in mind while choosing your domain name:
+There are several things to keep in mind while searching for your domain name:

 In addition to choosing what appears before the dot in your web address, you can also choose what appears after the dot.
 This is the domain extension, and there are hundreds to choose from.You probably know that .com is the king, but it is also the right choice if you are going global.
 However, if you are establishing an Indian-focussed business, then you can go ahead with the Indian domain extensions of .co.in or .in.
 This tells people at-a-glance that your business is located in India.